Skip to content

 yield

-The session-scoped fixture creates tables once.
-The function-scoped fixture (the default) resets data after each test.
+DomainFixture.setup() calls domain.init() and creates tables for every configured provider. teardown() drops them. domain_context() resets data after each test.
 Schema creation happens once; data cleanup happens hundreds of times -- but it is fast because it only truncates.

 Recipe 3: Switch Between In-Memory and Real Database